2. GORDON, George Strachan

 Normina had a relationship with Thomas PHILIP.
 (Thomas PHILIP was born about 1845.)

-Normina next married George Strachan GORDON, son of George GORDON DNA linked and Christian HOME, on 18 April 1876 in 10 Stanley Place, London Road, Edinburgh, Scotland.1 (George Strachan GORDON was born on 12 June 1845, baptised on 29 July 1845 in Clatt Parish, Aberdeenshire, Scotland 9 and died 25 March 1929 at 12.10 pm in Kingston Grange Golf Course, Edinburgh, Scotland.).
+Normina next married George Strachan GORDON, son of George GORDON (DNA Linked) and Christian HOME, on 18 April 1876 in 10 Stanley Place, London Road, Edinburgh, Scotland.1 (George Strachan GORDON was born on 12 June 1845 in Clatt parish, Aberdeenshire, Scotland 9, baptised on 29 July 1845 in Clatt parish, Aberdeenshire, Scotland 9 and died 25 March 1929 at 12.10 pm in Kingston Grange Golf Course, Edinburgh, Scotland.).
 The cause of his death was apparently cerebral haemorrhage.

 The marriage took place in the district of Canongate, in the burgh of Edinburgh, after banns, according to the forms of the Church of Scotland.
 Robert Milne of Abbey Parish, Edinburgh was the officiating minister.
 The witnesses were Thomas Anderson and Isabella Smith.